jedinym/sqc-text/main.typ

 Firstly, _residue-analysis_ runs all available validations and outputs outliers in each residue in the CSV #footnote[Comma Separated Values] format.

-Secondly, the _clashscore_ program checks for clashes (@section-clashes) and outputs detected clashes in a one-clash-per-line format.
+Secondly, the _clashscore_ program checks for too-close contacts and outputs detected clashes in a one-clash-per-line format.

 == _Kubernetes_
 Kubernetes is an open-source platform designed to automate the deployment,